 How to tell when angel food cake is done

-For this gluten-free angel food cake, err on the side of over-baked rather than underbaked.
+For this gluten-free angel food cake, error on the side of over-baked rather than underbaked.
 An underbaked angel food cake won't hold its structure and will come out overly moist and gummy.
 To tell when your cake is done, your cake should spring back when gently touched in the middle and a tester should come out clean when inserted.

 When in doubt, keep it in for a few minutes longer.
 I've yet to overbake this angel food cake!